What Is the CPA Exam?

 • Discipline: 50 to 70 hours (4 to 6 weeks)

-Active practice is the most effective study method.
-Aim for at least 500 practice questions per Core section and 300 per Discipline section.
-Focus on understanding the reasoning behind correct answers, not just memorizing rules.
+Active practice beats everything else.
+Target at least 500 practice questions per Core section and 300 per Discipline section.
+Work to understand why the right answer is right, not just to memorize the rule.

 FreeFellow offers over 6,200 free CPA practice questions across all six sections: AUD, FAR, REG, BAR, ISC, and TCP, with detailed solutions, adaptive practice, and performance analytics.